svasamse/pizza-shop/README.md

 ## Assumptions
 * The file should be in `UTF-8` format only
 * The program will be executed using Java 7 and over only
-* The items will be sorted based on the topping name
+* The items will be sorted based on the pizza name
-    * When there are more than one topping with the same name, then they will be ordered by the timestamp
+    * When there are more than one pizza with the same name, then they will be ordered by the timestamp
 * The first line in the file will be considered as a header and will not be included for sorting
 * The line items in the file other than the header will need to be in the following format
     * Any number of alphanumeric characters including space(s)